UHBristolDataScience/SMARTTDataExtraction/README.md

 In this step you will setup the environment, install required packages and then run some tests to confirm that everything is working correclty.

 The system and user requirements are as follows:
 * You need to have admin rights to download and install software from the internet on your machine (specifically python packages using pip and Git)

+Run the following:
+* python -m pip install --upgrade
+* python -m pip install streamlit, streamlit-extras st-pages pyodbc openpyxl
+*

 </details>